 Markets and Performance (MAP) Releases

 This catalogue is designed to capture design elements that could potentially be implemented to enhance ISO markets.
 It is important to keep in mind that there are initiatives which have completed the design phase that are now scheduled for testing and implementation.
-On June 24, 2009 the ISO will be hosting a stakeholder meeting to discuss the release schedule for these enhancements.

 Day Ahead Market Design